 - LOIS (Lowell Observatory Instrument System) is the guts-level system that actually runs the CCD controller, setting the micro-code, generating the FITS header, and doing all the heavy lifting.
 It runs on the computer nihts. - xcam is a Mac Mini accessed through VNC screen sharing and is the primary interface for controlling the NIHTS slit viewing camera and NIHTS spectral channel.
-There are two primary interfaces on xcam: an active iPython session in a terminal window labeled XCAM, and a GUI panel called ZTV.
-The observer issues commands in the XCAM iPython session to control exposures on the slit viewing camera and the NIHTS spectral channel (e.g. defining the type of exposure, exposure time, setting the desired slit).
+There are two primary interfaces on xcam: a GUI panel called NIHTS and a GUI panel called ZTV.
+Both have corresponding terminal windows that display status information.
+The observer issues commands through the NIHTS GUI to control exposures on the slit viewing camera and the NIHTS spectral channel (e.g. defining the type of exposure, exposure time, setting the desired slit).
 The ZTV GUI is an astronomical image viewer originally designed by Henry Roe that has been adapted to display and analyze images from the NIHTS slit viewing camera. - LOUI (Lowell Observatory User Interface) acts as a status summary system for the user.
 In the case of NIHTS where ZTV is used for instrument control, we simply use the LOUI to monitor instrument and telescope subsystem processes.
 You can see real time image display, perform limited image analysis, and view the facility summary.
 However, different from other DCT instruments, the NIHTS LOUI is generally not used to take exposures.
 It runs on dct-obs1 (or dct-obs2). - JOE (Java Operator Executive) is a software "controller" (and is also a server that runs the activeMQ broker) that needs to be running.
 Generally the astronomer doesn't have to worry about this, other than to be aware that JOE needs to be alive for control of all of the moving parts needed to take an exposure.
 Control of JOE is handled by the Telescope Operator at the beginning of the night.
 The status of JOE is indicated in the bottom status bar of the LOUI.